dduyg/55/posts/attractor-fields.md

 ## Visualizing the influence of parameter changes on attractor fields

 Fascinated by this concept, I began to further explore attractors by visualizing *distance-based attractor fields*, with inspiration from a <a href="https://object-e.net/tools/attractorfields-tools-gh" target="_blank" class="lined">tool</a> I had come across.
-Those acting as the ‘attractors’ in the field can be represented as points or lines that exert a force of attraction on nearby objects or particles.
-The strength of this attraction depends on the distance between the object and the attractor point or line, with closer objects experiencing a stronger pull.
+Those acting as the ‘attractors’ in the field can be represented as points that exert a force of attraction on nearby objects.
+The strength of this attraction depends on the distance between the object and the attractor point, with closer objects experiencing a stronger pull.
 Objects move and interact in response to the collective influence of all the attractors in the system, creating patterns and movements that can be analyzed and understood.

 Below are a few examples of my creations, showcasing the concept of attractor fields.
 I generated multiple outputs, by experimenting with the system's parameters and applying aesthetic efforts to emphasize the attractor dynamics.